 Tulip picking garden

-In 2022, the Noordoostpolder Tulip Festival will take place from 16 April to 8 May.
+The 2024 for the Noordoostpolder Tulip Festival will take place from 21 April to 7 May.

 Where to stay near the Noordoostpolder tulip fields